 work = {{ promptBool "work machine" }}

 Never commit secrets in plain text.
-Chezmoi integrates with age for encryption.
+Chezmoi integrates with age for encryption, so your secrets can live in the same repo without leaking.

 # Generate age key